hrushikesh-shelar/Cricket-Highlight-Generation-Using-Computer-Vision/README.md

+### Objective:
-# In this paper, we propose an algorithm to generate cricket highlights using the computer vision techniques.
+In this project, we propose an algorithm to generate cricket highlights using the computer vision techniques.

 ### Contributors:
 1. Aakash Agarwal